Hello! Are you planning a trip to Japan? Feeling overwhelmed?

 Activities

 - Do you need a reservation?
-Many popular activities like Ghibli Museum, Tokyo SkyTree, Tokyo Disney Resort, TeamLab Planets, and others have limited admission and require or recommend reservations.
+Many popular activities, including the Ghibli Museum, Tokyo SkyTree, Tokyo Disney Resort, and TeamLab Planets, have limited admission and require or recommend reservations.
 Find out when reservations open and mark it on your calendar.
 The opening dates and times are on Japan Standard Time, so look up what time that is where you live.

 - Try Klook.
 Klook.com is an Asia-based travel website like Expedia or Viator where you can book activities, hotels, and more.
-At the time of our visit, the official Tokyo Disney Resort website did not accept U.S. credit cards, so we bought our Tokyo Disneyland and DisneySea tickets through Klook for about the same price.
-We also bought our JR Passes through Klook when I couldn't figure out which JR Pass website was the official website.
+In 2023, the official Tokyo Disney Resort website did not accept U.S. credit cards, so we bought our Tokyo Disneyland and DisneySea tickets through Klook for about the same price.
+We also bought our JR Passes through Klook.

 - Don't overschedule – We walked 15,000-20,000+ steps every day in Japan.
-I was EXHAUSTED at the end of every day – and sometimes at the beginning too.
-It's hard to say what I wish I'd skipped, but give yourself some flexibility and downtime every day.
+I was exhausted at the end of every day – and sometimes at the beginning.
+It's hard to say what I wish I'd skipped, but give yourself some flexibility and downtime.
 Make adjustments when your family is too tired to enjoy the experience.

-- Mix it up – Make sure your itinerary has variety.
-Near the end of our trip, we were not excited about walking around another temple – no matter how spectacular it was.
-So, we made major changes to our Kyoto itinerary on our last day.
-We took a scenic train trip, tried karaoke, went shopping, and sampled a lot of delicious foods.
+- Mix it up – Add variety to your itinerary.
+On the last day of our trip, we couldn't visit another temple, no matter how spectacular it was.
+So, we scrapped our itinerary and made new plans.
+We took a scenic train trip, tried karaoke, went shopping, and ate good food.
 We felt relaxed, had fun, and finished our trip on a high.

 It was easy to get reservations at most places.
-But if Ghibli Museum is your dream, all tickets for the month will be gone within minutes.
-We successfully got Ghibli Museum tickets by joining the queue early, having backup dates/times ready, and having a little luck.
-We were not so lucky for the Imperial Palace Garden Tour or the Kirby Cafe in Tokyo.
+But if the Ghibli Museum is your dream, all tickets for the month will be gone within minutes.
+We got Ghibli Museum tickets by joining the queue early, having backup dates/times ready, and having a little luck.
+We were not so lucky with the Imperial Palace Garden Tour or the Kirby Cafe in Tokyo.

 Related: